olgaemms/davidemms.github.io/_posts/2019-09-18-downloading-and-checking-orthofinder.md

 If everything worked then you should have got a similar looking results directory.
 That's it, we're done!

-In the next tutorial ([Running your own OrthoFinder analysis]({% post_url 2019-09-19-running-your-own-orthofinder-analysis %})) we will look at how to prepare and run our own analysis and after that there's a tutorial showing how to explore all the results.
+In the next tutorial ([Running an example OrthoFinder analysis]({% post_url 2019-09-19-running-an-example-orthofinder-analysis %})) we will look at how to prepare and run our own analysis and after that there's a tutorial showing how to explore all the results.